Primary

 Keep your back heel firmly planted on the ground throughout.
 Point your toes straight forward, not turned out.
 Lean into the wall by bending your front knee until you feel a stretch in the back calf.
 For a deeper stretch, move your back foot further away.

-Want Calf Wall Stretch in your program?
+See where Calf Wall Stretch fits in your weekly plan

 Face wall and place hands on it.